-Acknowledgment This work was partly supported by the Austrian Science Funds (FWF) to A.J.S. (project I 503-B11), as well as to H.W. and S.D.K. (project SFB F3005 Lipotox).
+Acknowledgment This work was partly supported by grants from the Austrian Science Funds (FWF): project I503-B11 to A.J.S. and project SFB F3005 Lipotox to H.W. and S.D.K.
+We thank A.J.
+Reinisch for his editorial support in preparing this manuscript.